sensible-hq/sensible-docs/readme-sync/v0/integrations/sdk-typescript.md

 1. Instantiate an SDK object (`new SensibleSDK("YOUR_API_KEY")`.
 2. Request a document extraction (`sensible.extract()` with the following required parameters:
    1. Specify the document from which to extract data using the `url` or `file` parameter.
    2. Specify the user-defined document type or types using the `documentType` or `documentTypes` parameter.
 3. Wait for the result (`sensible.waitFor()`.
+See the Wait For method for more information.
-4. Optionally convert the result or results to Excel using `generateExcel(YOUR_EXTRACTION_ID)`.
+4. Optionally convert the result or results to Excel using `generateExcel()`.
 See the Generate Excel method for more information.
 5. Consume the document data as JSON or as an Excel file.

+See the following sections for more information about the methods in this workflow.

+## Extraction method

 ### Extraction parameters